RobustoFramework/Robusto/README.md

   * Publisher subscriber

 ..and other things associated with "big" computer systems.
-Without their memory footprint and power consumption.
+But obviously without their memory footprint and power consumption.

 By combining different wired and wireless techniques with continuous analysis of the communication environment with the increasing abilities of MCU:s, Robusto is able to:<br/>
 * **Make available some of the feel and functionality of "real" servers**<br/>